jianshaow/istio-mixer-adapter/template/enhencedauthz/README.md

 Extend Istio Authorization Template, add output.

-## Generation gRPC Code
+## Generation Protobuf Code

-The gRPC code is already generated and commit to repository, you don't need to do this again.
+The protobuf code is already generated and commit to repository, you don't need to do this again.
 The following just shows how to do this.

 ~~~ shell